 Generally, the term “amusement and recreation services” includes all activities in which the customer is an active participant rather than merely an observer or passive participant.
 These activities include golf, billiards, skating, bowling, swimming, bungee jumping, skiing, basketball, racquetball, handball, squash, tennis, and day trips for sightseeing purposes.
-Also included are charges for providing related facilities, such as courts, ski lifts, and pools, and charges made for providing the opportunity to dance.
+Also included are charges for providing related facilities, such as courts, ski lifts, and pools.
 Amusement and recreation services are subject to the retailing classification of the business and occupation (B&O) tax.
 In addition, retail sales tax must be collected.

 The term “amusement and recreation services” does not include instructional lessons for a taxable activity, such as tennis lessons or swimming lessons.
 Income derived from providing lessons is subject to the service and other activities classification of the B&O tax.
 Retail sales tax is not collected.
 Also not included are activities where the customer is an observer, such as a baseball game or a concert, and most activities where the customer is a passive participant, such as a carnival ride.
 Income received from these activities is subject to service and other activities B&O tax.